 An independent expert panel of 16 members will select winning entries based on accuracy, initiative, originality, clarity of interpretation, storytelling ability, public benefit, audience engagement, innovation, and writing and creative flair.

 Both the winner and first runner-up in each category will receive a substantial cash prize.
-Their work will be celebrated at a grand gala to be held in Kampala in April 2017.
+Plaques and certificates will also be given.
+A separate prize for exceptional journalism shall also be awarded to a participant in UNJA who exhibits extensive knowledge of his or her reporting beat, provides evidence of growth over the period of assessment, consistently produces quality work, and is highly regarded by others in the profession.
+Winners will be celebrated at a grand gala to be held in Kampala in May 2018.
 Additionally, winning entries will be published online and in a booklet to be distributed by ACME.

 How to participate